metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - starting 3 hour block on this paper; at page 17 of 40
 - 13:30: finished entering all the corrections; almost ready to send.
 - DONE: fix Wittgenstein reference
-- TODO: generate document with references; submit!
+- DONE: generate document with references; submit!

 ## Thu 26 Jan 2017 11:06:23 GMT
 - actually made myself start the submission process - bit of a psy-barrier there.
 Made some progress.
 But want to do some other things today as well.
 So saving halfway through: url - https://mc.manuscriptcentral.com/rjce